ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 12.15 How to Add New Supported Devices

-To build an Armbian system for a device, you need to use the `device configuration file`, `system file`, `u-boot file`, and `process control file`.
-The specific addition methods are introduced as follows:
+Building an Armbian system for a device requires a `device configuration file`, `system files`, `u-boot files`, and `process control files`.
+The methods for adding each are described below:

 #### 12.15.1 Add Device Configuration File

-In the configuration file [/etc/model_database.conf](../build-armbian/armbian-files/common-files/etc/model_database.conf), add the corresponding configuration information according to the device's test support status.
-The `BUILD` value is `yes` for some default build devices, the corresponding `BOARD` value `must be unique`, these boxes can use the default built Armbian system directly.
+In the configuration file [/etc/model_database.conf](../build-armbian/armbian-files/common-files/etc/model_database.conf), add device configuration based on its test support status.
+Devices with `BUILD` set to `yes` are built by default; the corresponding `BOARD` value `must be unique`.
+These devices can use the default Armbian system directly.

-The default value is `no` without packaging, these devices need to download the same `FAMILY` Armbian system when using, after writing to `USB`, you can open `USB's boot partition` on your computer, modify the `FDT dtb name` in `/boot/uEnv.txt` file, adapt to other devices in the list.
+Devices set to `no` are not packaged by default.
+To use them, download the Armbian system with the same `FAMILY`, write it to `USB`, open the USB boot partition on your computer, and modify the `FDT dtb name` in `/boot/uEnv.txt` to match your device.

 #### 12.15.2 Add System Files

-Common files are placed in the `build-armbian/armbian-files/common-files` directory, universally applicable across platforms.
+Common files are placed in `build-armbian/armbian-files/common-files`, shared across all platforms.

-Platform files are respectively placed in `build-armbian/armbian-files/platform-files/<platform>` directory, [Amlogic](../build-armbian/armbian-files/platform-files/amlogic), [Rockchip](../build-armbian/armbian-files/platform-files/rockchip), and [Allwinner](../build-armbian/armbian-files/platform-files/allwinner) share files of their respective platforms.
+Platform-specific files are placed in `build-armbian/armbian-files/platform-files/<platform>`: [Amlogic](../build-armbian/armbian-files/platform-files/amlogic), [Rockchip](../build-armbian/armbian-files/platform-files/rockchip), and [Allwinner](../build-armbian/armbian-files/platform-files/allwinner).
 The `bootfs` directory contains /boot partition files, and the `rootfs` directory contains Armbian system files.

-If individual devices have special differential setting requirements, add an independent directory named after `BOARD` in the `build-armbian/armbian-files/different-files` directory, create `bootfs` directory as needed to add related files under system `/boot` partition, create `rootfs` directory as needed to add system files.
-All folder names are based on the actual path in the `Armbian` system.
-Used to add new files, or to override the same name files added from the common files and platform files.
+For devices with special configuration requirements, add an independent directory named after the `BOARD` in `build-armbian/armbian-files/different-files`.
+Create `bootfs` and `rootfs` subdirectories as needed to add files under the system's `/boot` partition or other system paths.
+All folder names correspond to actual paths in the Armbian system.
+These files can add new files or override files from common and platform directories.

 #### 12.15.3 Add u-boot Files